1985 Narita International Airport bombing: Timeline of the incident

-On June 22, 1985, the bags of a passenger named L. Singh were checked in at Vancouver for Canadian Pacific Airlines (CP Air) 003 to New Tokyo International Airport in Narita, Japan, near Tokyo.
-This bag was interlined to Air India Flight 301 leaving for Don Muang International Airport in Bangkok, Thailand.
+On 22 June 1985, the bags of a passenger named L. Singh were checked in at Vancouver for Canadian Pacific Airlines (CP Air) 003 to New Tokyo International Airport in Narita, Japan, near Tokyo.
+This bag was interlined to Air India Flight 301 leaving for Don Mueang International Airport in Bangkok, Thailand.
 L. Singh was assigned seat 38H.

-At 2037 UTC, CP Air Flight 003 (named Empress of Australia), departed Vancouver; no L. Singh was on board.
+At 20:37 UTC, CP Air Flight 003 (named Empress of Australia), departed Vancouver; no L. Singh was on board.

-At 0541 UTC (now June 23), CP Air 003 arrived in Tokyo Narita 14 minutes early.
+At 05:41 UTC (now June 23), CP Air 003 arrived in Tokyo Narita 14 minutes early.

-At 0619 UTC, a piece of luggage that had come from CP Air 3 exploded as it was being transferred to Air India Flight 301; the explosion killed two Japanese baggage handlers (Hideo Asano and Hideharu Koda) in Narita Airport and injured four other people.
+At 06:19 UTC, a piece of luggage that had come from CP Air 3 exploded as it was being transferred to Air India Flight 301; the explosion killed two Japanese baggage handlers (Hideo Asano and Hideharu Koda) in Narita Airport and injured four other people.

-At 0714 UTC, Air India Flight 182 exploded in mid-air off the west coast of Ireland, falling into the sea.
+At 07:14 UTC, Air India Flight 182 exploded in mid-air off the west coast of Ireland, falling into the sea.
 All 329 people on board were killed.
 Investigation by Canada has revealed connections between the two bombings.

-At 0805 UTC, Air India Flight 301 left Narita and arrived in Thailand unscathed and with no incidents.
+At 08:05 UTC, Air India Flight 301 left Narita and arrived in Thailand unscathed and with no incidents.

 February 1988 – Inderjit Singh Reyat is arrested by West Midlands Police in Coventry, United Kingdom.

-December 8, 1989 – The British government agrees to extradite Reyat to Canada, following a lengthy court battle and trial.
+8 December 1989 – The British government agrees to extradite Reyat to Canada, following a lengthy court battle and trial.

-May 10, 1991 – Inderjit Singh Reyat receives a ten-year sentence after being convicted of two counts of manslaughter terms and four explosives charges relating to the Narita Airport 1985 bombing.
+10 May 1991 – Inderjit Singh Reyat receives a ten-year sentence after being convicted of two counts of manslaughter terms and four explosives charges relating to the Narita Airport 1985 bombing.